Grinzing: Economy

 The traditional importance of viticulture and logging in the local economy during becomes evident when one examines the distribution of available land in Grinzing in 1826.
 At that time, 45 percent of the land was covered by the woodlands belonging to the Klosterneuburg Monastery.
 Another 23 percent was used for vineyards.
 Agriculture played a secondary role, covering barely 10 percent of the land.
 Beer production was also important at times; a brewery founded in the Trummelhof in 1814 operated intermittently until 1831.

 Sights

 In addition to Grinzing’s numerous Heurigen, the parish church and the Kaasgrabenkirche are worth a visit.
 The large area covered by the Wienerwald is home to the Habsburgwarte on the Hermannskogel hill as well as a monument to Karl Lueger and the “Cobenzl” restaurant on the Reisenberg hill.

-The Grinzing Cemetery (Grinzinger Friedhof) is home to the graves of Gustav Mahler, Alma Mahler-Werfel, Attila Hörbiger, Paula Wessely, Heimito von Doderer, Ida Krottendorf and Thomas Bernhard.
+The Grinzing Cemetery (Grinzinger Friedhof) is home to the graves of Julius Deutsch, Gustav Mahler, Alma Mahler-Werfel, Attila Hörbiger, Paula Wessely, Heimito von Doderer, Ida Krottendorf and Thomas Bernhard.